Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Sample size calculation

-Suppose the treatment effect under \(H_0\) is \(0\) or there is even a rate increase in active treatment group, meaning the difference \(\pi_1-\pi_2 \geq 0\), with \(\pi_1\) representing the assumed event rate in the treatment group and \(\pi_2\) being the assumed event rate in the reference/control group.
-Again, let the parameter setting be given as above and assume an expected relative reduction of event occurrence of \(50\%\) given \(\pi_2 = 0.1\) (hence \(\pi_2 = 0.1*0.5=0.05\)).
-Since we are interested in directly comparing risks, we set riskRatio to TRUE which particularly results in testing \(H_0: \frac{\pi_1}{\pi_2} \geq 1\) against \(H_1:\frac{\pi_1}{\pi_2} < 1\).
-The sample size per stage for one treatment arm comparison can then be calculated using the commands:
+Suppose that, in a two-group setting, we define \(H_0: \pi_1-\pi_2 \geq 0\), with \(\pi_1\) representing the assumed event rate in the treatment group and \(\pi_2\) being the assumed event rate in the reference/control group.
+Again, let the parameter setting be given as above and assume an expected relative reduction of event occurrence of \(50\%\) given \(\pi_2 = 0.1\) (hence \(\pi_1 = 0.1\cdot0.5=0.05\)).
+Since we are interested in comparing risks via their ratio, we set riskRatio = TRUE which particularly results in testing \(H_0: \frac{\pi_1}{\pi_2} \geq 1\) against \(H_1:\frac{\pi_1}{\pi_2} < 1\).
+The corresponding sample sizes of the trial design defined above can be calculated using the commands:

 c_rate <- 0.1 # assumed rate in control